HaochengX/haochengx.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a 2nd year EECS Ph.D. student at UCI [Corsa Lab](https://corsa.eng.uci.edu/) working with Prof. [Sitao Huang](https://sitaohuang.com/).
+Hi, I'm a 3rd year EECS Ph.D. student at UCI [Corsa Lab](https://corsa.eng.uci.edu/) working with Prof. [Sitao Huang](https://sitaohuang.com/).
 I also work closely with Prof. [Hyoukjun Kwon](https://hyoukjunkwon.com/).
 My research focus is deep learning accelerators, efficient machine learning systems, and heterogeneous computing.
-I will be joining MediaTek as an AI Architecture and Algorithm intern for summer 2024.

 I have around two years of experience as a Graduate Research Assistant at UC Irvine, where I work on projects in the fields of designing deep learning accelerators, neural architecture search, and hardware-software co-design.
 Recently, I have been working on LLM-aided design space exploration and codgen based on RAG.